dehornoy/programs/README.md

 This image is designed to provide a simple way to execute Pascal programs on an arbitrary platform.
-For the moment, the only available program is MoKa, a software that manipulates algebraic structures called "gcd-monoids".
+For the moment, the available programs are MoKa and Braids, two softwares that manipulate algebraic structures called "gcd-monoids" (MoKa) and braids (Braids).

 ####How use it